IBM/TDD-NodeJS-Containers/README.md

 > Note: The server host can be changed as required in the server.js file, and `PORT` can be set in the `.env` file.

-## CI/CD - e.g. Travis or Circle CI
+## CI/CD - e.g. Travis or CircleCI

 The unit tests that come out of TDD are also an integral part of the CI/CD process.
 The tests are run in the deployment pipeline.
 If all tests pass, integration and deployment will happen.
 On the other hand, if any tests fail, the process is halted, thus ensuring the `build is not broken`